-Evidence provided to the commission of inquiry highlighted questionable practices of "muscle men", which are often used as a cheap alternative to veterinary care.
-The bill will tighten oversight around such practices and ensure persons acting as greyhound health assistants are registered with the Commission and regulated as industry participants.
+Evidence provided to the commission of inquiry highlighted the questionable practices of "muscle men", who are often used as a cheap alternative to veterinary care.
+The bill will tighten oversight around such practices and ensure persons acting as greyhound health assistants are registered with the commission and regulated as industry participants.
 This will assist with ensuring they are acting within their capabilities and not denying a greyhound the treatment it requires.

-As I have already said, the Government is committed to stamping out the cruel practice of live baiting.
-The bill requires all greyhound trial tracks to be registered with the Commission.
-The Commission can also require the use of closed circuit television [CCTV] as a condition of registration.
-Knowing where these facilities are and understanding their usage will increase oversight over the industry's training practices.
+The Government is also committed to stamping out the cruel practice of live baiting.
+The bill requires all greyhound trial tracks to be registered with the commission.
+The commission can also require the use of closed-circuit television [CCTV] as a condition of registration.
+Knowing where these facilities are and understanding their usage will improve oversight of the industry's training practices.

-The bill allows for the Commission, in consultation with Greyhound Racing NSW, to make rules relating to:

-- the conduct of greyhound race meetings

-- education and training requirements,

-- the breeding of greyhounds and

-- the functions of stewards.

-The Commission may take disciplinary action for any contraventions of the greyhound racing rules, as outlined in part 6 of the bill.
+The bill allows for the commission, in consultation with Greyhound Racing NSW, to make rules, including in relation to the conduct of greyhound race meetings, education and training requirements, the breeding of greyhounds and the functions of stewards.
+The commission may take disciplinary action for any contraventions of the greyhound racing rules, as outlined in part 6 of the bill.

-Part 6 of the bill outlines a variety of disciplinary actions that can be taken by the Integrity Commission and by Greyhound Racing NSW.
-The Integrity Commission may take disciplinary action for any contraventions of relevant legislation, regulation, code or rule.
-Disciplinary action can also be taken if the Commission is of the opinion that a person is no longer fit or proper to be registered.

-The Integrity Commission can impose sanctions including suspending or cancelling registration.
-It may impose conditions on a registration, impose a fine of up to \$22,000, disqualify or warn off a person and prohibit persons or greyhounds from participating in greyhound racing.
+Part 6 of the bill outlines a variety of disciplinary actions that can be taken by the integrity commission and by Greyhound Racing NSW.
+The integrity commission may take disciplinary action for any contraventions of relevant legislation, regulation, code or rule.
+Disciplinary action can also be taken if the commission is of the opinion that a person is no longer fit or proper to be registered.
+The integrity commission can impose sanctions, including suspending or cancelling registration.
+It may impose conditions on a registration, impose a fine of up to \$22,000, disqualify or warn off a person, or prohibit persons or greyhounds from participating in greyhound racing.

 The bill provides that Greyhound Racing NSW may take disciplinary action against racing clubs, such as for non-compliance with a direction issued or a minimum standard set by Greyhound Racing NSW.

-Like the Commission, Greyhound Racing NSW will be able to suspend, cancel or impose conditions on a club's registration.
+Like the commission, Greyhound Racing NSW will be able to suspend, cancel or impose conditions on a club's registration.
 It may also issue fines of up to \$22,000 or disqualify or warn off any official of a club.

-Division 3 of part 6 allows for complaints to the Commission, including with respect to functions carried out by Greyhound Racing New South Wales officials.
-It allows for the Commission to investigate and report to the Minister as appropriate.
+Division 3 of part 6 allows for complaints to the commission, including with respect to functions carried out by Greyhound Racing NSW officials.
+It allows for the commission to investigate and report to the Minister as appropriate.

-I now turn to part 7 of the bill, which outlines the strengthened investigation and enforcement powers available to the Integrity Commission.

-We know that both industry and the community wants to remove the unsavoury elements of the sport.
-These powers help make that happen.

-In the first instance, the Integrity Commission will be able to appoint inspectors.
-The bill also allows the Commission to enter into arrangements with the police and animal welfare bodies to exercise inspector functions to better detect and respond to animal welfare offences.
+I now turn to part 7 of the bill, which outlines the strengthened investigation and enforcement powers available to the integrity commission.
+We know that both industry and the community want to remove the unsavoury elements of the sport.
+These powers help to make that happen.
+In the first instance, the integrity commission will be able to appoint inspectors.
+The bill also allows the commission to enter into arrangements with the police and animal welfare bodies to exercise inspector functions to better detect and respond to animal welfare offences.
 Strict eligibility requirements will be applied to inspectors to ensure independence and appropriate probity.

 The bill contains a suite of new investigation powers.
-Inspectors will have powers to require information and records, enter and search premises at any reasonable time, inspect and seize objects and apply for search warrants.
+Inspectors will have powers to require information and records, enter and search premises at any reasonable time, inspect and seize objects, and apply for search warrants.
 Appropriately, inspectors will not be able to enter any part of premises used only for residential purposes without the consent of the occupier or the authority of a search warrant.